szjug/szjug-spring-boot-mongodb-crm-demo/README.md

 # Running

-1. start local MongoDB and Redis at default ports.
-Redis starts with --protected-mode no
+1. use Docker to start local MongoDB and Redis at default ports (Redis starts with `--protected-mode no`):

 	docker run -p 27017:27017 mongo
 	docker run -p 6379:6379 redis